—————————————————————————————————————————————

 Then

 gradually the children left to begin their own lives and homes.
-Grand children made their appearances
+Grand children made their appearances and as

-world.
-Velma became a missionary
+parts of the world.
+Velma became a

-in Colombia, South America.
-Four
+missionary in Colombia, South America.

-of the girls became registered nurses -- Opal, Mildred, Erma and Carol.
-Mildred and Erma served in the Army
+Four of the girls became registered nurses -- Opal, Mildred, Erma and

-Nurse Corp during World War II.
+Army Nurse Corp during World War II.

 Dad Coffey

 retired from the farm and they settled in Garden Grove.
-Their 50th wedding anniversary came and
+Their 50th wedding anniversary came and went,

-went, as did the 60th.
-Children
+as did the 60th.
+Children and

-and grandchildren, and great grandchildren, came to visit and left with lighter
+grandchildren, and great grandchildren, came to visit and left with lighter

 hearts -- and with gifts of Dad's honey, or berries, or eggs.
 Seldom did they miss Sunday School and